Liftitapp/liftit-npm-es5-skeleton/readme.md

 | `npm run prepush` | runs git hooks with`Husky`
 | `npm run postmerge` | runs git hooks with`Husky`
 | `npm run postrewrite` | runs git hooks with`Husky`

-## Start & Debug

-`npm start` will run a nodemon server, it listens to any changes and display them on the console `npm run debug` same as `npm start` plus a port to use as you preffer

-Examples:

-If you want to run `./src/index.js` should be done like this `npm start src` without adding `index.js` to the path

 ## License